ukmaker/StompClient/README.md

 # Examples
 There are two example sketches included, which should be used together.

-The examples have been tested using the esp-stomp-example application, which is a simple Stomp server implemented using Spring Boot.
+The examples have been tested using the https://github.com/dmcintyre-pivotal/ESPStompExample application, which is a simple Stomp server implemented using Spring Boot.